How to Shop for High Quality Luggage

 Travel is hard on luggage.
 Jarring impacts, collisions with sharp objects, rough terrain, and the pressure of being the bottom suitcase in a cargo hold all have the potential to damage bags.
 Cheaper luggage rarely has the strength and durability to handle these pressures for long, leading to scuffs, scratches, damaged wheels, broken handles, and ruptured zippers and seams.

-All the durable luggage in the Travelpro collection is subjected to a series of demanding stress tests to ensure your bags can stand up to the rigors of travel:
+All the durable luggage in the Travelpro collection is subjected to a series of demanding stress tests to ensure your bags can stand up to the rigours of travel:

 Wheeled bags and suitcases are rolled over 25 miles on various terrain surfaces.
 To pass this test, there must be no visible damage or deterioration to the wheels or luggage, and luggage wheels must still operate smoothly and quietly.